faxxxan/WALL-B/docs/BusServo.md

 The `change_id.py` script will set the servo to the midpoint when changing the ID.
 The servo should then be mounted in the robot at roughly the midpoint position.

+You can also enable `center_on_boot` for each servo in the configuration file, which will move the servo to the center of its range on initialization.

 ### Calibration
 To calibrate the servo positions, set the flag `calibrate_on_boot` to `true` in the configuration file for each instance (servo).
 This will cause the servo to output it's current position in the debug log, which can then be copied into the start position, or range.
 Servos can be manually moved to any position to identify their range or certain poses.